-General COBS data Do regulated activities form the core 'Core business' for these purposes is the activity from business of the firm? which the largest percentage of the firm 's gross income is derived.
+General COBS data Do regulated activities form the core business of the firm?
+'Core business' for these purposes is the activity from which the largest percentage of the firm 's gross income is derived.
 Note for an authorised professional firm specifying that its core business is 'professional services': if the firm 's income from regulated activities is 50% or more of its total income (disregarding a temporary variation of not more than 5% over the preceding year's figure), then it should have regard to IPRU(INV) 2.1.2R (4) and give notification to the FCA .
-If not, specify type of core business The firm should specify its core business from the drop- down list.
-You should select Other if none of the categories is applicable to the firm 's business, e.g. loss assessor, professional services provided by an authorised professional firm.
-Monitoring of Appointed Representatives Number of ARs registered with the firm Total number of ARs for which the firm has regulatory responsibility, as at the reporting date.
-Of which, number of 'secondary' ARs An AR is a secondary AR if: • the activities for which it is exempt are limited to insurance mediation activities only; and • its principal purpose is to carry on activities other than insurance mediation activities.
-Of which, number of introducer ARs See Glossary definition Number of advisers within ARs This should be the total of advisory staff across all of the firm's appointed representatives.
+If not, specify type of core business The firm should specify its core business from the drop-down list.
+You should select Other if none of the categories is applicable to the firm 's business, e.g. loss assessor, professional services provided by an authorised professional firm .
+Monitoring of Appointed Representatives y ('ARs') Number of ARs registered with the firm as at the end of the reporting period Total number of ARs for which the firm has regulatory responsibility, as at the end of the reporting period.
+Of which, number of 'secondary' ARs as at the end of the reporting period An AR is a secondary AR if: • the activities for which it is exempt are limited to insurance mediation activities only; and • its principal purpose is to carry on activities other than insurance mediation activities.
+Of which, number of introducer ARs as at the end of the reporting period See Glossary definition

+Number of advisers within ARs as at the end of the reporting period This should be the total of advisory staff across all of the firm's appointed representatives.
 Advisory staff are those that advise customers on the merits of purchasing a particular product.
 By definition this total will not include staff at introducer ARs.
 Does the firm have appropriate systems and procedures in place to ensure that the activities of its ARs are effectively monitored and controlled?
 A summary of the firm 's responsibilities under SUP 12 is set out under the sub-heading "monitoring of appointed representatives" above.
 The firm should be able to demonstrate that it has been in compliance with the requirements in SUP 12 throughout the reporting period.
 Number of ARs that have been subject to monitoring visits by the firm during the reporting period.
 This is one of the ways in which firms with ARs may fulfil their responsibilities under SUP 12.
 Number of ARs that have been subject to file reviews by the firm during the reporting period.
 This is one of the ways in which firms with ARs may fulfil their responsibilities under SUP 12.
 Number of ARs that have been subject to financial checks by the firm during the reporting period.
 This is one of the ways in which firms with ARs may fulfil their responsibilities under SUP 12.
 Has any other monitoring of ARs by the firm taken place?
 If the firm uses other methods to fulfil its monitoring responsibilities under SUP 12, you should state 'yes' here.